 Do your research on CIO

 As with any company, you’ll want to perform ample research before attending an interview.
 Try reading through CIO’s blog to get an idea of the company’s interests and direction.
-Take a look at the press releasesOpens in a new tab. that have been put out by CIO to learn about recent news and where CIO is headed.
+Take a look at the press releases that have been put out by CIO to learn about recent news and where CIO is headed.
 Being able to reference some of this information during your interview could easily set you ahead of another applicant.

 Be able to verbalize technical concepts

 Your ability to show that you understand core networking concepts will aid you in securing a position at CIO.
-Be able to explain what a VLAN isOpens in a new tab., make sure you understand subnetting, and be able to communicate what a root bridge is, for example.
+Be able to explain what a VLAN is, make sure you understand subnetting, and be able to communicate what a root bridge is, for example.
 The list goes on, but you should practice explaining networking concepts to people who are unfamiliar with networking but familiar with the technical jargon.
 This way, you’ll know for sure whether or not you’re clearly communicating how each idea works.

 How to Prepare for an Interview as a CIO Candidate?